-Work samples must align with the state content standards for the skill area being assessed.
-For example, questions about reading selections, prompts for writing, topics for speaking, and problems for mathematics must clearly provide students with opportunities to demonstrate proficiency in the content standards being assessed in the work sample.
-In addition, for those work samples being used to satisfy Essential Skills graduation requirements, prompts must provide students with the opportunity to demonstrate high school level knowledge and skills.
-(For examples of work samples released by ODE, see http://www.ode.state.or.us/go/worksamples.)
+Local performance assessments must align with the state content standards for the skill area being assessed.
+For example questions about reading selections, prompts for writing, topics for speaking, and problems for mathematics must clearly provide students with opportunities to demonstrate proficiency in the content standards being assessed.